- Education and training

 This was the first time the Mission to Seafarers has conducted the survey and its founder, former MN officer Steve Jones, said the responses had revealed fascinating trends and early warning signs.
 'Happiness is the foundation for good employment,' he pointed out.
 'Happy people stick around, happy people work well, they embrace challenges, they look to excel, and they share with others.
 Happiness matters, and shipowners ignore it at their peril.'

-- *The Seafarers Happiness Index can be completed via the Mission to Seafarers website.
+- *The Seafarers Happiness Index report Q1 2018 can be downloaded via the Mission to Seafarers website.